blaxkmiradev/Golang-api/README.md

-MyAPI
+🚀 MyAPI — Simple Go CRUD API

-A simple CRUD REST API in Go for managing users.
-Built using only the Go standard library (net/http).
+A lightweight REST API built in Go using only the standard library.
+Perfect for learning, testing, or small projects.

-Features
-Get all users (GET /users)
-Get a single user by ID (GET /users/{id})
-Add a new user (POST /users)
-Update an existing user (PUT /users/{id})
-Delete a user (DELETE /users/{id})
+✅ CRUD operations for users
+✅ No external dependencies
+✅ Easy to extend to persistent storage
-Project Structure
+📂 Project Structure
 myapi/
 ├── main.go          # Entry point
 ├── go.mod           # Go module